Skip to main content

 No. MonthFund is designed for any community with a shared goal and people willing to organize toward it.
 Nonprofit status is not required.
 Schools and PTAs, faith communities, grassroots campaigns, mutual aid networks, cultural institutions, and advocacy groups all run the same model.
 What matters is that your organization has people who will claim days and hold their commitments.

 MonthFund works for small organizations running one campaign with 15 participants and for institutions running multiple campaigns with 50+ participants each.
 The effective floor is an organization with enough engaged members to fill at least 15–20 days.
 The effective ceiling is as large as your network allows.
-The model scales because each participant operates their own day — the organizer coordinates structure, not individual donations.
+The model scales because each participant operates their own day.
+The organizer coordinates structure, not individual donations.

 Two paths.
-If you want to move immediately, sign up free and run your first campaign — no commitment required.
+If you want to move immediately, sign up free and run your first campaign, no commitment required.
 If you want to be part of the structured pilot cohort with direct team access, dedicated onboarding, and input into the product roadmap, contact us directly.
 We are actively recruiting 3–5 pilot organizations and can move quickly for the right groups.

 Still have a question?
 Ask us directly.

-We respond to every inquiry — usually within one business day.
+We respond to every inquiry, usually within one business day.